lucidrains/enformer-pytorch/README.md

 ## Pretrained Model

+Warning: the pretrained models so far have not hit the mark of what was presented in the paper. if you would like to help out, please join <a href="https://discord.com/invite/s7WyNU24aM">this discord</a>. replication efforts ongoing

 To use a pretrained model (may not be of the same quality as the one in the paper yet), first install `gdown`

 ```bash